Skincare Tips I Wish I Knew in My 20s

 In my 20s, I went through a phase where I was mildly obsessed with anti-aging skincare products.
 It didn’t help that Hollywood celebrities always managed to look so effortlessly flawless.
 They just never seemed to age.

 I thought that by investing in these products that I, too, could look 20 forever.

 The thing is, the products I bought never made me feel good about myself.
 No matter how hard I tried, the pores and fine lines were still there.
 Don’t get me wrong.
-My skin looked healthy and the “imperfections” were less visible, but I certainly didn’t look as flawless as the ideal version of myself in my head.
+My skin looked healthy and the imperfections were less visible, but I certainly didn’t look as flawless as the ideal version of myself that I had in my head.

 It wasn’t until many years later that I truly realized that aging is inevitable.
 You simply cannot stop it.
 It also took me some time to realize aging is a privilege that not everyone gets to experience.

-So, don’t be afraid to “age”.
+So, don’t be afraid to age.
 Instead of seeing your wrinkles as just wrinkles, see them as proof that you’ve lived, laughed and loved.
 They’re proof that you’re a sentient, living being who’s out there doing their best.
-And know what, you’re beautiful just the way you are.
+And you know what, you’re beautiful just the way you are!